Postgraduate Factfile: Social Work MA

 - a social conscience coupled with a lively and critical mind

 - concern about issues such as child and elder abuse, social exclusion, crime, poverty, physical and mental health and the desire to do something about them

 - a desire to enter a profession that works to support problem-solving in human relationships and promotes social change

 - an ability to reflect on their personal life experiences and how this has led them to social work as an area of study and possible career

 We welcome applications from people who are considering a career in social work or other allied professional areas.

-- Hold a degree to classification level 2:2 in social sciences or related subject area
+- an Honours degree (minimum 2:2) in social sciences or a related subject area

 - a minimum of 500 hours prior experience either paid or voluntary in the social welfare field

 - English and Mathematics key skills/GCSE Grade C or equivalent

 We will also consider the following Level 2 qualifications in place of English Language and Mathematics GCSE grade C or above: Key Skills, City and Guilds, OCR (via Learn Direct) and ALAN.

 All applicants will be considered by the Recruitment and Selection Panel.
 If shortlisted, you will be invited to an interview which will assess comprehension and communication skills, commitment to personal and professional values and the potential to develop professional knowledge and skills.

 As with professionally qualified social workers, trainee social workers must be physically and mentally fit.
 You will be asked for information about this and you may be asked for permission to approach your doctor.